githubnext/blocks/README.md

 We've also included the commit history for the file or folder you're viewing in the right sidebar.

 This is a great way to keep an eye on what's changed recently, plus you can click to surf through past versions of the code.
-This becomes very powerful, when combined with different visualizations of the code, instead of just the raw content.
+This becomes very powerful when combined with different visualizations of the code, instead of just the raw content.

 ![commits](https://user-images.githubusercontent.com/8978670/144443772-36c4f827-d09b-4b03-99cd-e20ecadcf813.gif)